 For public companies and investor relations firms, the immediate focus should be to maintain an open channel with investors to instill confidence in management’s ability to navigate the crisis as it evolves.
 It requires underlining the resilience of the organization as a whole, and, even as revenue and profitability decline, the efforts to protect employees’ jobs and shareholder value.

 As the economy begins to reopen and economic growth resumes, your investor communications strategy will need to shift to how the fundamentals of the business will build internal stability and long-term value for all relevant stakeholders in the post-COVID economy.
 Here are some core communications steps to keep in mind:

 Stay Ahead of the Curve

-When the news cycle is moving quickly.
-As public companies and investor relations firms, it is important you stay one step ahead in communicating with investors.
-This is particularly true as lay-offs, negative results and pessimistic forecasts have become more frequent.
+The news cycle is moving quickly.
+As public companies and investor relations firms, it is important that you stay one step ahead in communicating with investors.
+This is particularly true as lay-offs, negative results, and pessimistic forecasts have become more frequent.
 How and what a company discloses about its response to the pandemic and the effects on its business will have an immediate reputation impact.
 It will shape a company’s relationships with its investors long after the crisis has passed.